-Command Discription

-BGP route configuration mode

-Stalepath-time uses the default value of

-360s, which is much longer than

-bgp graceful-restart stale-path-time restart-time and selection-deferral-time.

-<1-3600> Because during the time from Receiving

-no bgp graceful-restart stale-path-time Speaker receives OPEN messages to

-<1-3600> receives EOR, it sends the initial route

-update and waits that the initial route

-update is received completely.
+Command Discription BGP route configuration mode Stalepath-time uses the default value of bgp graceful-restart s stale nath time 360s, which is much longer than restart-time <1-3600> stale-path-time and selection-deferral-time.
+Because during no bgp graceful-restart s stale nath time the time from Receiving Speaker receives <1-3600> stale-patii-tiille OPEN messages to receives EOR, it sends the \1-3000 > 3000> initial route update and waits that the initial route update is received completely.